 Reactive Attachment Disorder Symptoms

-- homicidal and suicidal ideation
+- Suicidal or homicidal ideation

-Uninhibited RAD is the exact opposite.
-Those with the uninhibited type may interact freely with strangers, and disregard the need to stay near the safety of their caregivers.
+Additionally, reactive attachment disorder can present as two sub-types: inhibited and disinhibited.
+Inhibited RAD might be described as hypervigilance.
+Children with this type may be more wary and watchful than usual.
+Those with the disinhibited type may interact freely with strangers and disregard the need to stay near the safety of their caregivers.
 This kind of behavior can also be known as indiscriminate friendliness.

 - Not smile